Life & Works of Brian Alan Burhoe – All About Us & More

 Well, that sums it up in some ways.

-My earliest memory is walking behind our house and staring with awe into a sun-lit and dark-shadowed evergreen forest.
+My earliest memory is of walking behind our house and staring with awe into a sun-lit and dark-shadowed evergreen forest.

 Family stories: like the time I was caught raiding the pea patch.
 First one pod, then another.
 Opening them and pulling out handfuls of sweet-tasting peas.
 Sure looks like I was enjoying ’em, eh?
 And then a startling “Brian!”
 Mum’s voice.
 Caught!
 I turned around.
 But she wasn’t glaring at me in anger.
 With the bright sun over her shoulder, she was looking down into the viewfinder of her Brownie box camera.
 Mugshot and booked — in the family album.